 SALU employees go on strike

 Sukkur: Shah Abdul Latif University (SALU) Employees Welfare Association Khairpur observed strike against the re-employment of retired employees in the university.

 The SALU employeesí body, on the call of the All Sindh University Employees Federation, took out a protest rally and later staged demonstration at the lawn of the SALU.
 They also observed pens-down strike in their offices.

-the body alleged that the budget of millions of rupees of the university was being spent on retired employeesís re-employment on contract.
+Representatives of the body alleged that the budget of millions of rupees of the university was being spent on retired employeesís re-employment on contract.

-there were strict orders of the Supreme Court of Pakistan to the authorities to remove contractual employees, but the SALU administration was not implementing it and disobeying it openly.
+They said there were strict orders of the Supreme Court of Pakistan to the authorities to remove contractual employees, but the SALU administration was not implementing it and disobeying it openly.

 KU arts faculty on their toes after dean's surprise visits